noahehall/nodeproto/packages/libraries/configproto/README.md

 # TLDR

+static configuratoin files

+- you **HAVE** to remember to update the versions in the config files
+- when upgrading dependencies

 ## errors

 - eslint
-  - in vscode
   - be sure to add

       ```yml
         parserOptions:
+          babelOptions:
             configFile: path/to/.babelrc
       ```